-With UK workplace pensions, the employee and employer make contributions, which vary depending on the scheme available.
+Employers will make contributions, too – which vary depending on the scheme available.
 Pension plans can be in the form of:

-- defined benefit schemes, which promise employees a fixed pension amount on retirement;
+- defined benefit (DB) schemes, which promise employees a fixed pension amount on retirement;

 The latter is deployed by most companies in the UK because it offers more tax benefits, as you make the contributions out of your gross income before tax is paid.